Philosophy (PHIL)

 PHIL 3508 Caribbean Philosophy (3 credits)

-Examine the rich intellectual tradition of the Caribbean oriented around issues of colonization, decolonization, resistance, emancipation and identity.
-Study transnational ideas forged in and through the Caribbean, including its diaspora.
-Consider the meaning of the Caribbean as a geopolitical space, understand how identities forged in the Caribbean, social and political problems emerge as a result of colonialism and globalization.
-Encounter major figures and philosophical problems around ethics, metaphysics and epistemology.
+Engages in an examination of the rich intellectual tradition of the Caribbean oriented around issues of colonization, decolonization, resistance, emancipation and identity.
+Examines transnational ideas forged in and through the Caribbean, including its diaspora; considers the meaning of the Caribbean as a geopolitical space; investigates how identities are forged in the Caribbean; and shows how social and political problems emerge as a result of colonialism and globalization.
+Introduces major figures and philosophical problems in ethics, metaphysics and epistemology.

 Level of Study: Undergraduate